percona/community/content/blog/2023-01-24-k8s-app-db-binding.md

 As we didn't create a binding yet, the application can't connect to the database and thus fails.

-Let us connect it and verify it is working:
+Let us bind application to the database and verify it is working:

 ```sh
 $ cat <<EOF | kubectl apply -f -